kshedden/case_studies/methods/distributions.typ

 $

 where $p > q > 1/2$.

+All of these expressions involve finite linear combinations of quantiles, which is equivalent to taking a weighted integral of the quantile function $integral Q(p)"dw"(p)$.
+These are integrals against measures that are supported on finite subsets of $[0, 1]$.
+A natural question is whether meaningful summary statistics can be constructed by taking continuously weighted integrals of the quantile function in the sense of Lebesgue measure.

 These approaches are practically useful, but don't provide a fully satisfying solution since they include tuning parameters (e.g. $p, q$), and do not immediately provide constructions for moments with order greater than 4.